Vendôme–Villiers-sur-Loir TGV station

-Vendôme-Villiers-sur-Loir TGV is a high-speed railway station located in Vendôme and Villiers-sur-Loir, Loir-et-Cher, central France.
+Vendôme–Villiers-sur-Loir TGV station is a high-speed railway station located in Vendôme and Villiers-sur-Loir, Loir-et-Cher, central France.
 The station was opened in 1990 and is located on the LGV Atlantique.
 The train services are operated by SNCF.

 It is located 5 km northwest of Vendôme, closer to the small town Villiers-sur-Loir.
 The 178 km journey from Paris Montparnasse to Vendome TGV takes 42 minutes.

 Train services

 The station is served by the following services: